linuxexp/cowin/README.md

 If everything is working well, you will get notification with sound whenever vaccine slot is available.
 You can check notification tab too for any older notification.

+The notification format is `pincode - name of vaccine center - total seats available`, the availability is checked for next 7 days.

 ![Alt text](docs/notification-tab.png "Notification tab")